plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 A Rôle and its inner Circle is considered a ***“Sub-Circle”*** of the broader Circle that holds the Rôle, while that broader Circle is its ***“Super-Circle”***.

-#### 1.3.2 Delegating Domains
+#### 1.3.2 Delegating Domaines

-When a Circle grants a Domain to one of its Rôles, any Rôle Lead for that Rôle may control that Domain on behalf of the Circle.
-A Circle may only grant Domains to its Rôles that fall within the Circle's own Domains, or that are only relevant within its own internal processes.
+When a Circle grants a Domaine to one of its Rôles, any Rôle Lead for that Rôle may control that Domaine on behalf of the Circle.
+A Circle may only grant Domaines to its Rôles that fall within the Circle's own Domaines, or that are only relevant within its own internal processes.

-Once a Rôle controls a Domain, it may create Policies governing that Domain within its own Governance Process.
-However, the Circle that delegated the Domain retains the right to define its own Policies governing that Domain.
+Once a Rôle controls a Domaine, it may create Policies governing that Domaine within its own Governance Process.
+However, the Circle that delegated the Domaine retains the right to define its own Policies governing that Domaine.
 Any such Policies trump those defined by the Rôle in the event of a conflict.

-Granting a Domain to a Rôle does not delegate any rights the Circle has to control spending of money or assets, unless explicitly specified.
+Granting a Domaine to a Rôle does not delegate any rights the Circle has to control spending of money or assets, unless explicitly specified.

 #### 1.3.3 Anchor Circle

-The broadest Circle that holds the Purpose of the whole Organisation is its ***“Anchor Circle”***.
-The Anchor Circle has no Super-Circle, and holds all authorities and Domains of the Organisation.
-The Anchor Circle may change its own Purpose or Redevabilités via a Policy adopted in its Governance Process.
+The broadest Circle that holds the Raison d’Être of the whole Organisation is its ***“Anchor Circle”***.
+The Anchor Circle has no Super-Circle, and holds all authorities and Domaines of the Organisation.
+The Anchor Circle may change its own Raison d’Être or Redevabilités via a Policy adopted in its Governance Process.

 The Ratifieurs may define an initial structure and other Governance within the Anchor Circle upon adopting this Constitution.